MomsFriendlyDevCo/Momsronomicon/README.md

 Ok lets get the bad things out of the way to start with.
 There are [lots of faults with PHP](https://maurus.net/resources/programming-languages/php) but lets just concentrate on those that effect us as a company and you as a dev:

-* [Functions, parameters and return values are inconsistantly named](http://tnx.nl/php.html#args), not in a constistant style or just plain suck - PHP suffers majorly from this issue.
-Is it [Needle, Haystack](http://au1.php.net/manual/en/function.explode.php) or [Haystack, Needle](http://au1.php.net/manual/en/function.strpos.php), is it [Compound function names](http://au1.php.net/manual/en/function.isset.php) or [Underscores](http://au1.php.net/manual/en/function.is-array.php).
+* [Functions, parameters and return values are inconsistently named](http://tnx.nl/php.html#args), not in a logical style or just plain suck.
+Is it [Needle, Haystack](http://au1.php.net/manual/en/function.explode.php) or [Haystack, Needle](http://au1.php.net/manual/en/function.strpos.php), is it [Compound function names](http://au1.php.net/manual/en/function.isset.php) or [Underscore function names](http://au1.php.net/manual/en/function.is-array.php).
 The language is a mess.
-* Object Orientation is just **bad** - While classical OO techniques such as inheritence do exist, more modern techniques such as introspection or [Duck Punching](https://en.wikipedia.org/wiki/Duck_punching) are plain unsupported.
+* Object Orientation is just **bad** - While classical OO techniques such as inheritance do exist, more modern techniques such as introspection or [Duck Punching](https://en.wikipedia.org/wiki/Duck_punching) are either unsupported or involve workarounds which are painful to code.
 * The PHP organisation committee appear to be taking whatever the opposite of LSD is - something that makes you increasingly more boring and pedantic.
 Their rejection of some perfectly sensible additions to the language is [nothing short](https://wiki.php.net/rfc/keywords_as_identifiers) of [baffling](https://wiki.php.net/rfc/named_params).